History of Naples: Contemporary age

 Unemployment remains very high in Naples, with some estimates running above 20% among working-age males.
 The industrial base is still small and a number of earlier and ambitious enterprises such as automobile manufacturing plants on the outskirts have closed and gone elsewhere.
 There is a large "submerged economy"—meaning the black market—and it is difficult to have reliable statistics on the amount of wealth generated by such activity.
 Social services in the city have come under recent strain in attempting to deal with the increase in immigration.

+Italy's first Metropolitan railway (now Linea 2) was opened in Naples in 1925.

+Four funicular railways were opened between 1889 and 1931.
+Two of these link the residential area of Vomero to the historic centre of the city.
+One links Vomero with Chiaia and one, in the western part of the city, links Mergellina with Posillipo.

 In 1927 Naples absorbed some nearby communities; the 1860 population of 450,000 increased to 1,250,000 in 1971.

 Cosmetically, at least, Naples improved in the two decades either side of the turn of the 21st century: Piazza del Plebiscito, for example, has returned to its historic role as the largest open square in the city instead of being the squalid parking lot that it was between the end of WWII and 1990; city landmarks such as the San Carlo theater and the Galleria Umberto have been restored; a major ring road, the tangenziale di Napoli, has alleviated traffic through and around the city; and major construction continues on the new underground railway system, the Naples Metro (metropolitana di Napoli), which, even its current unfinished state now provides easy transportation for the first time in the history of the city from the upper reaches of the Vomero hill section of the city into the downtown area.
 As a result of at least some of these improved conditions in the city, tourism has increased.
-Naples became the world's 91st richest city by purchasing power in 2005, with a GDP of US$43 billion, surpassing Budapest and Zurich, and unemployment decreased dramatically between the 1990s and 2010.
+Naples became the world's 91st richest city by purchasing power in 2005, with a GDP of US$43 billion, surpassing Budapest and Zürich, and unemployment decreased dramatically between the 1990s and 2010.